-The Board makes these decisions after receiving and considering the advice and recommendations from the Remuneration and Nomination Committee.
+The Board makes these decisions after receiving and considering the advice and recommendations from the Remuneration, People and Culture Committee.
 The Company Secretary is then charged with formalising the allocation of any incentive grants.

-The Company's Board is currently comprised of four (4) independent Non-Executive Directors, two (2) non-independent Non-Executive Directors and one (1) executive director who is also the CEO.
+The Company's Board is currently comprised of five (5) independent Non-Executive Directors and one (1) executive director who is also the CEO.

-The Remuneration and Nomination Committee
+The Remuneration, People and Culture Committee

-The role of the Remuneration and Nomination Committee is to review and make recommendations to the Board in respect of remuneration and nomination matters including:
+The role of the Remuneration, People and Culture Committee is to review and make recommendations to the Board in respect of remuneration matters including:

-- executive remuneration and incentive policies; - executive cash and equity based incentive plans; - remuneration of Non-Executive Directors; - incentive plans for Non-Executive Directors; - recruitment, retention, performance measurement and termination policies and procedures for Non-Executive Directors and executive management; - planning for the succession of directors and executive officers; - assessing the skills and competencies required on the Board; and - establishing processes for the review of the performance of individual directors and the Board as a whole.
+- · executive remuneration and incentive framework; - executive cash and equity-based incentive plans; - remuneration of Non-Executive Directors; - incentive plans for Non-Executive Directors; - recruitment, retention, performance measurement and termination policies and procedures for Non-Executive Directors; - · recruitment, retention, performance measurement and termination policies and procedures for executive management; and - planning for the succession of directors and executive officers.

-The Remuneration and Nomination Committee is responsible for determining the remuneration of the executive management (including the CEO's compensation package).
-Each year, the Remuneration and Nomination Committee undertakes an annual review process on executive remuneration and considers the advice from independent advisors and the business performance reported by the management.
+The Remuneration, People and Culture Committee is responsible for determining the remuneration of the executive management (including the CEO's compensation package).
+Each year, the Remuneration, People and Culture Committee undertakes an annual review process on executive remuneration and considers the advice from independent advisors and the business performance reported by the management.
+The Remuneration, People and Culture Committee has recently appointed Meridian Compensation Partners who will carry out a detailed compensation review during 2020.

-Each of the members of the Remuneration and Nomination Committee have direct experience on executive compensation enabling them to make decisions on the appropriateness of the Company's compensation policies and practices.
+Each of the members of the Remuneration, People and Culture Nomination Committee have direct experience on executive compensation enabling them to make decisions on the appropriateness of the Company's compensation policies and practices.